hmrc/template-play-26-frontend.g8/README.md

 How to modify the template?
 ==

+ * review template sources in `/src/main/g8`
+ * modify files as you need, but be careful about placeholders, paths and so on
-Change the template sources blindly, be careful about placeholders and run `./test.sh` to validate the changes or ...
+ * run `./test.sh` in template root to validate your changes

-Run `./test.sh`, go to `target/sandbox`,
+or (safer) ...

+* run `./test.sh` first
+* open `target/sandbox/new-shiny-service-26-frontend` in your preferred IDE,
+* modify the generated example project as you wish,
+* build and test it as usual, you can run `sbt test it:test`,
+* when you are done switch back to the template root
-change the generated example project, build and test it running `sbt test it:test`, and finally run `./update-g8.sh` to port changes back to the template.
+* run `./update-g8.sh` in order to port your changes back to the template.
+* run `./test.sh` again to validate your changes

 What is in the template?
 ==

 Assuming the command above
-the template will supply the following values for placeholders:
+the template will supply the following values for the placeholders:

     $packaged$ -> uk/gov/hmrc/newshinyservice26frontend
 	$package$ -> uk.gov.hmrc.newshinyservice26frontend